-Recent operatic engagements include the roles of The Herald in Stanford’s The Travelling Companion for New Sussex Opera at Cadogan Hall, Felix in Tom Coult’s Devil in The Belfry with the Britten Sinfonia as part of Jerwood Opera at Snape Maltings, Marchese d’Obigny in La Traviata as an Opera Holland Park Young Artist, and the title role in Eugene Onegin for OperaUpClose.
+Recent operatic engagements include the roles of The Chief in Odaline de la Martinez’ Imoinda, The Herald in Stanford’s The Travelling Companion for New Sussex Opera, Felix in Tom Coult’s Violet with the Britten Sinfonia as part of Jerwood Opera, Marchese d’Obigny in La Traviata as an Opera Holland Park Young Artist, and the title role in Eugene Onegin for OperaUpClose.

-2018 sees the release of two commercial recordings featuring Felix Kemp: the role of Pierrot in Dame Ethel’s Smyth’s Fête Galante with Lontano conducted by Odaline de la Martinez (Retrospect), and the role of The Herald in Stanford’s The Travelling Companion with New Sussex conducted by Toby Purser (Somm).
+2019 sees the release of two recordings featuring Felix Kemp: the role of Pierrot in Ethel’s Smyth’s Fête Galante(Retrospect), and the role of The Herald in Stanford’s The Travelling Companion with New Sussex Opera (Somm).
 Broadcasts include In Tune for BBC Radio 3.

 Following private studies in London, Felix continued his postgraduate studies at Trinity Laban, generously supported by the Kathleen Roberts Vocal Scholarship.
 His awards include First Prize at the Elisabeth Schumann Lieder Competition, Second Prize at the London Song Festival’s British Art Song Competition and the Audience Prize at the John Kerr Award for English Song.
-Felix is grateful to Christopher Ball, Jeffrey Benton and The Mario Lanza Educational Foundation for their generous support.
+Felix is grateful to Mike Stone, Christopher Ball, Jeffrey Benton and The Mario Lanza Educational Foundation for their generous support.

 * Please do not reproduce this biography which is for information only.
 Please contact directly for the most up to date version.